Mte90/Simple-Invoice-Manager/README.md

 - Export in PDF
 - Print Client (Browser with pdf reader) or Print by default printer on server
 - Sent PDF a client email
+- Backup zip (can be used with cron or browser)

 #Roadmap

-- Better Documentation
-- MySQL Support optionable ??
+- MySQL Support optionable ?? (for make it the file save.php,delete.php and lib/function need to be edit)

 #PDF BackEnd Rendering Support
 - Weasyprint (http://weasyprint.org/)